Gageperrin/it-notes/terraform.md

 Use `terraform import <resource_type>.<resoruce_name> <attribute>` to bring a third party resource under Terraform's jurisdiction.
 Terraform does not update the configuration during an import, only the state file.

+## Terraform Modules

+Terraform modules organize large infrastructural projects into discrete groups that are useful for configuration resource sorting and collaborative workloads.
+To invoke a module in a configuration file, use the following syntax:
+`
+module "dev-webserver" {
+  source = "../aws-instance"
+}
+`

+To create a re-usable module for an AWS configuration for instance, generate a directory, with individual Terraform files for each AWS service.
+The instance-type should be hard-coded while the AMI and region tags should be variable dependent.

+To invoke this module, create a `main.tf` Terraform file in another directory to invoke the module as a resource with arguments `source = "../[directory]"`, `app_region = us-xxxx-x`, and `ami = xxxxxx`.

+Many modules are stored in the Terraform Registry and can provide configurations for many common scenarios alongside provisioning instructions.
+Submodules are also contained within the Module Registry for different kinds of traffic or other basic variations.

+## Terraform Functions, Conditional Expressions and Workspaces

+**More Terraform Functions**

+`terraform console` boots a console to test values, functions, and interpellations.
+Commands available in the Terraform console include `max`, `min`, `ceil`, `split`, `lower`, `upper`, `title`, `substr`, `join`, `length`, `index`, `element`, `contains`, `keys`, `values`, and `lookup(map, key)`.

+**Conditional Expressions**

+The Terraform console can also take in conditional expressions that can include operators of equality, comparison, or logical types.
+If statements are also available as well as ternary expressions.

+**Terraform Workspaces**

+Terraform workspaces can be used to replicate project use cases within a single directory rather than having to replicate to an entirely separate directory.

+To start a workspace, run `terraform workspace new [project]`.
+Run `terraform workspace list` to see workspaces available in the directory.
+To get the name of the current workspace, run `terraform.workspace`.

+`terraform.workspace` can be added as the name tag in the configuration file.
+The AMI can be specified through `ami = lookup(var.ami, terraform.workspace)`.